 - March 13, 2019

-Top 3 Trends for Digital Supply Chain Optimization in 2019
+Tips for Digital Supply Chain Optimization

-Part of the digital supply chain includes automation, a growing trend in both manufacturing and logistics.
+Part of the supply chain management software includes automation, a growing trend in both manufacturing and logistics.
 Manufacturers such as Apple supplier Foxconn, have replaced 40% of their workforce, or over 60,000 workers, with robots and automation.
 Amazon has introduced everything from delivery drones to warehouse robots to manage fulfillment and the Amazon.go store format for cashierless payment and pick-up.
 Alibaba, Amazon’s China equivalent has its own innovations including Cainiao an AI tool for parcel sorting and delivery and Fashion AI a digital fashion consulting tool.
 By 2020, over 65% of e-commerce operations are predicted to use autonomous robots in their order fulfillment process to improve productivity.
 Automation of this kind makes for more scalable, flexible and cost-effective fulfillment.

 Artificial Intelligence (AI)